Thank you for helping the NEA Foundation support programs and ideas that improve public education.

 NEA Foundation has made a commitment to be highly transparent so that donors may be assured their gifts are being stewarded well and put to good use.
 You may find our current audited financial statements and IRS form 990, as well as information about our Board of Directors through the links on this page.

-We are proud that we have earned a four-star rating from Charity Navigator, and we are pleased to participate in the Guidestar Exchange program.
+We are proud that we have earned a four-star rating from Charity Navigator for 10 consecutive years, and we are pleased to participate in the Guidestar Exchange program.

 The NEA Foundation values each of our donors and takes their privacy very seriously.
 To that end, we maintain the highest level of confidentiality concerning our donors' contact and financial information.
 All donor transactions with the Foundation are covered by this policy.
 Online donor transactions are conducted over secure portals, and access to this data is password-protected and limited to authorized Foundation employees.